How the attempted coup in Niger could expand the reach of extremism, and Wagner, in West Africa

+More than 1,000 U.S. service personnel are in Niger, which until Wednesday's coup attempt by mutinous soldiers had avoided the military takeovers that destabilized West African neighbors in recent years.

+The country had been seen as the last major partner standing against extremism in a Francophone region where anti-French sentiment had opened the way for the Russian private military group Wagner.

-Niger is not to be confused with Nigeria, Africa’s most populous country.
-Niger lies just to the north, part of the sprawling region directly below the Sahara Desert that for years has faced a growing threat from various groups of Islamic extremists.
+Various Islamic extremist groups are active around Niger, which isn't to be confused with Nigeria, Africa’s most populous country.
+It lies just to the north, part of the sprawling region directly below the Sahara Desert that for years has faced a growing threat from various groups of Islamic extremists.

-Until Wednesday's coup attempt in Niger, the United States' security ally had avoided the military takeovers that destabilized West African neighbors in recent years, and it was seen as the last major partner standing in a Francophone region where anti-French sentiment had grown.

 Here's what to know:

-Signaling Niger's importance in the region where the Russian private military group Wagner also operates, U.S. Secretary of State Antony Blinken visited the country in March to strengthen ties and announce $150 million in direct assistance, calling the country "a model of democracy."
+Signaling Niger's importance in the region where Wagner also operates, U.S. Secretary of State Antony Blinken visited the country in March to strengthen ties and announce $150 million in direct assistance, calling the country "a model of democracy."

-Now a critical question is whether Niger will pivot and engage Wagner as a counterterrorism partner like its neighbors Mali and Burkina Faso, which have kicked out French forces.
-France shifted more than 1,000 forces to Niger after pulling out of Mali last year.
+Now a critical question is whether Niger might pivot and engage Wagner as a counterterrorism partner like its neighbors Mali and Burkina Faso, which have kicked out French forces.
+France shifted more than 1,000 personnel to Niger after pulling out of Mali last year.

+In Niger, “the government has been pretty open in terms of dialogue and engaging both domestically and with international partners,” said Paul Melly, a consulting fellow with the Africa Program at the London-based Chatham House think tank.
+"So quite a lot is at stake here."

+He said it's interesting that despite the growing disillusionment with the political elite among many in West Africa, the immediate response to the coup attempt in Niger was a crowd backing the president.

 Niger has been a base of international military operations for years as Islamic extremists have greatly expanded their reach in the Sahel.
 Those include Boko Haram in neighboring Nigeria and Chad, but the more immediate threat comes from growing activity in Niger’s border areas with Mali and Burkina Faso from the Islamic State in the Greater Sahara and the al-Qaida affiliate Jama’at Nusrat al-Islam wal-Muslimin, known as JNIM.